 May assist in identifying funding resources and developing fund-raising strategies and initiatives

 - A master's degree in public health, a master's of science degree in public health or health education, or a master's in development practice from an accredited school

 NOTE: This role will be granted the opportunity to work from home temporarily during the COVID-19 pandemic, with intent to return to an Emory University location in the future.
-Emory reserves the right to change this status with notice to the employee.
+Emory reserves the right to change this status with notice to employees.

 Emory Supports a Diverse and Inclusive Culture